-So it was when I was so rudely awoken at 6.45 am with the mother of all migraines, aching joints and a sudden lack of willingness to participate in this menopause lark any more, that I realised I wanted to put pen to paper (how very old-fashioned of me, Ok fingers to the keypad), to express my feelings.
+So it was when I was so rudely awoken at 6.45 am with the mother of all migraines, aching joints and a sudden lack of willingness to participate in this menopause lark any more, that I realised I wanted to put pen to paper (how very old-fashioned of me.
+Okay, fingers to the keypad), to express my feelings.

-I am still, after 4 years, peri-menopausal, and month by month I have no idea what is happening with my body – will it stay will it go (oh I do love the Clash!).
+I am still, after four years, peri-menopausal, and month by month I have no idea what is happening with my body.
+Will it stay, will it go (oh I do love the Clash).
 Do I need pads, do I need tissues as I will be crying at a drop of a hat or a picture of a cute kitten, or will I need to warn everyone that I am coming so they can duck or hide?

 “My confidence has all but disappeared into the abyss and there are days I can’t leave my bedroom.
 Do you see the problem?
 I am no longer me.”

 Do you see the problem?
 I am no longer me, I have no control over my mind or my body and that, dear friends, is a very difficult place to be.
-None of us know how the menopause will affect us; my Mum went through a terrible time, and I feel so bloody guilty now that I wasn’t there for her and of course now it’s too late and she isn’t there for me.
+None of us know how the menopause will affect us; my Mum went through a terrible time, and I feel so bloody guilty now that I wasn’t there for her.
+And of course now it’s too late and she isn’t here for me.
 But as each of us goes through an entirely individual set of hurdles, we all feel very alone with this sudden new stage of our lives and no one talks about it.

 Things we should be taking about…

-Our feelings whilst going through the menopause
+- Our feelings whilst going through the menopause

-How to get through the day without killing anyone, or at least how not to offend everyone you meet.
+- How to get through the day without killing anyone, or at least how not to offend everyone you meet.

-How to stop having a dry ladygarden and what to do to keep the spark lit in your relationships.
+- How to stop having a dry ladygarden and what to do to keep the spark lit in your relationships.

-It’s ok to hide away if you can’t face the world.
+- It’s ok to hide away if you can’t face the world.

-Be kind to yourself, it’s the only way to get through this.
+- Be kind to yourself, it’s the only way to get through this.

-Getting the facts about HRT or complementary medicines.
+- Getting the facts about HRT or complementary medicines.

-Sharing advice of what works and what doesn’t with other women.
+- Sharing advice of what works and what doesn’t with other women.

 Things we shouldn’t be doing…

-Being embarrassed about what is happening to us.
+- Being embarrassed about what is happening to us.

-Being shy about asking for help.
+- Being shy about asking for help.